jaNGOB/Bitmex_HFT/README.md

 # Bitmex_HFT

-The goal of this project is to explore the market microstructure of BTC traded on Bitmex.
+The goal of this project is to explore the market microstructure of Bitcoin traded on the Bitmex Exchange.

-1. Data is collected and stored in a Arctic Tick Database by running main.py.

-2. Dependencies
+1. First, Dependencies must be installed to run any of the code.

 Pip install:
 ```